-The things preventing UK defence from applying these principles can be distilled into four categories - public money; culture; bureaucracy; and risk to life.
-Whilst we have made numerous practical recommendations for change in this report, viewing them through these four lenses allows us to focus on changes that will deliver the biggest impact in the shortest time:
+The factors preventing UK defence from applying the principles can be distilled into four categories: public money; bureaucracy; risk to life; and culture.
+In closing, we recommend the following actions to address these factors and deliver the biggest impact in the shortest time.

-A fear of failing with public money
+1. A fear of failing with public money